 The following are some examples of CSS optimizations that can help your website load faster:

-To prevent duplication, organise the CSS code into hierarchical branches.
+- To prevent duplication, organize the CSS code into hierarchical branches.

 Unnecessary page & post redirects